 Access the context menu during a slide show

 To access the context menu during a slide show (comparable to right-clicking):

-- Press Shift + F10 or press the Context button on your keyboard (if you have one).
-The Context button usually appears near Control and Alt on some keyboards.
+- Press Shift + F10 (some users may need to press Shift + Fn + F10) or press the Context button on your keyboard (if you have one).
+The Context button usually appears near Ctrl and Alt on some keyboards.

 - Use the up or down arrow keys to navigate through the menu.